Spring 2025 Course Offerings

 >>Instructor: Logan Browning

-We will read from a variety of genres (lyric poetry, satire, novels, short fiction, drama, essays, etc.), and range chronologically from the English Romantics to Seamus Heaney and Eavan Boland.
+We will read from a variety of genres (lyric and epic poetry, satire, tragedy and comedy, short fiction, essays, travel narrative) and range chronologically from Beowulf (translated by Seamus Heaney) to the prose of the eighteenth century’s Oprah, Dr. Samuel Johnson, and to the comic Beggar’s Opera by John Gay.
 Our goal will be to understand more clearly what others have thought valuable in each text and why, so that we can understand more fully what evaluative criteria each of us applies to his or her own reading.
 We will also explore the various ways in which the relations among artist, audience, medium, and historical context manifest themselves in the texts under consideration, and the various strategies that authors have used to direct or control responses to their texts.
-Registration is open to all students!

 Satisfies: